emiliaez1/AB_test_analysis/README.md

 # **SUMMARY**

-This project analyses the statistical significance of a marketing A/B test results using conversion data.
+This project analyses the statistical significance of a website A/B test results using conversion data.
 It performs a two-sample proportion z-test to determine whether the difference in conversion rates between two groups is likely to be real or due to chance.

 <br>